bethsherm/alexa-cookbook/aws/Amazon-DynamoDB/README.md

 ### IAM Role Permissions

-The following IAM Policy can be modified and added to your Lambda function's IAM role to allow reading and writing to a specific S3 bucket.
+The following IAM Policy can be modified and added to your Lambda function's IAM role to allow reading and writing to a specific table.
 See the [IAM Policies](../IAM_POLICIES.md) page for more details.

 ```